shireeshj/sim_card.gem/README.md

 ### 0.0.2

-* Can only list and delete arrived SMS messages, which is helpful enough when you need [redirect SMS messages](https://gist.github.com/petervojtek/6297229).
+* Can only list and delete arrived SMS messages, which is helpful enough when you need [forward SMS messages](https://github.com/petervojtek/diy/wiki/SMS-Forwarding-with-Raspberry-Pi).

 ## Hardware